openaps/docs/docs/docs/Customize-Iterate/offline-looping-and-monitoring.md

 ```
 Be careful when entering the addresses - xDripAPS uses the http protocol, Nightscout uses the https protocol.

+NOTE: To ensure your OpenAPS rig recieves glucose data through XdripAPS please confirm the following setting is UN-CHECKED : Open XDrip + and navigate to Settings > Cloud Upload > Nightscout Sync (REST-API) > Extra options > "Skip LAN uploads".
+This setting is checked by default, however does not allow your openaps rig to recieve glucose data when tethered offline.

 </details>
 <br>